Gabrielle Octavia Rucker

 Sean F. Munro

-Sean F. Munro is a poet, filmmaker, poetics enthusiast, and an Associate Professor of English at Delgado Community College in New Orleans.
-He hosts a weekly poetry radio show, Lunch Poems, helps organize the New Orleans Poetry Festival, co-curates The Splice Poetry Series, and manages LitWire, the literary event calendar of New Orleans.
+Sean F. Munro is a poet, filmmaker, Associate Professor of English, and Associate Editor for Lavender Ink / Diálogos.
+Sean is the executive director of the New Orleans Poetry Festival, curates The Splice Poetry Series, and manages LitWire: the literary events calendar of New Orleans.
 Publications & performances can be found at seanFmunro.com

 Lisa Pasold